Ibrahim-sho/markdown-challenge/README.md

 ![i](FB_IMG_1584509980513.jpg)

+## Me, in one sentence

-## 28 years old young man who will be a brilliant web dev.
+28 years old young man who will be a brilliant web dev.

 | Birthday | Favourite color | Favourite Food | Pineapple on pizza |